TomTom: Controversy

 In April 2011, TomTom "apologized for supplying driving data collected from customers to police to use in catching speeding motorists".
 The company had collected data from its Dutch customers which Dutch police subsequently used to set targeted speed traps.
 As a result of this, TomTom was investigated by the Dutch Data Protection Authority, who found that TomTom had not contravened the Dutch Data Protection Act.

 In 2011, TomTom improved the clarity of its explanation of how it uses the data it collects from its customers.

 In May 2011, the company announced that it was planning to sell aggregated customer information to the Roads & Traffic Authority of the Australian state of New South Wales, which could also potentially be used for targeted speed enforcement.

 The privacy implications of this announcement were widely reported, particularly the lack of anonymity and the potential to associate the data with individuals.
 The company's practice of selling its user data has been criticised by Electronic Frontiers Australia.
 David Vaile of the University of New South Wales' Cyberspace Law and Policy Centre has called for an independent technical analysis of the company's data collection practices.
 TomTom navigation devices collect user data that includes point of origin, point of destination, journey times, speeds and routes taken.
 The Australian Privacy Foundation said it would be easy to trace the data back to individual customers, even if TomTom claimed it used only aggregated, anonymous data.

 TomTom VP of Marketing Chris Kearney insisted the information was totally anonymous.
 In addition to this, he said TomTom never sold the information to Dutch authorities with speed cameras in mind, although Kearney would not rule out selling the user data for similar use in Australia.

 Such data is being purchased from various mapping companies by governments on a fairly regular basis.
 It is not known if governments use this data for purposes other than the placement of speed cameras, such as to improve the road network, introduce traffic lights or find accident hotspots.

-In November 2023, a woman was "following audio directions" when she drove down the slip road near the Little Brickhill junction, resulting in two deaths.
+In November 2023, a woman in the United Kingdom was "following audio directions" when she drove down the slip road near the Little Brickhill junction near Milton Keynes, resulting in two deaths.
 In 2024, a coroner issued a warning to TomTom, Google, and Apple that their audio directions were dangerous.
 In a Prevention of Future Deaths report, the coroner noted police attending the crash saw three other vehicles "perform exactly the same manoeuvre and attempt to travel down the slip road in the wrong direction".
 TomTom said recent changes had been made to its verbal instructions in response to the report.